 Asher Y. Shang

 I am a Ph.D. student (2023–) in Philosophy at the University of Pittsburgh.
+In 2025–26, I was a visiting student research collaborator at Princeton University.
 I received my B.A.
-(2023) in Philosophy from Fudan University, China, where I spent a year (2021–22) at the University of California, Berkeley.
-I am a visiting student research collaborator at Princeton University in 2025–26.
+(2023) in Philosophy from Fudan University, and spent a year (2021–22) at the University of California, Berkeley.

 I work mainly in moral and political philosophy.
-I am most interested in population ethics, distributive ethics, risk, and uncertainty; equality and priority; and various forms of injustice in our interpersonal and social life.
+I am interested in population ethics, distributive ethics, risk, and uncertainty; equality and priority; reasons and rationality; and various forms of injustice in our interpersonal and social life.
 I am also interested in formal theories of decision and social choice.

 I am currently working on the following topics: risky moral decision-making, structural injustice, incomplete preferences, egalitarianism, and nonidentity.